jpzk/tinybuddhawisdom/README.md

 ## Installation

 Add the following line to your e.g. .zshrc, .bashrc.
 It depends which shell you're actually using.
-It is important to use Python 3.0 or later (because http.client is used).

 <pre>
 $ cd ~